AllGray/AllGray.github.io/source/index.html.md

 ## Before turning your soldering iron off

- Before turning your soldering iron off, you can solder the extra breakout header, but this is an extra and not necessary for normal functionality of the MAKERbuino gaming device.
+Before turning your soldering iron off, you can solder the extra breakout header.
+This is an extra and not necessary for normal functionality of the MAKERbuino gaming device.
 The breakout header will come in handy if you plan to hack/mod/customize your MAKERbuino.

 ## TEST everything